Skip to main content

 I was absolutely guilty of that when I did not read the market reports broadly and diligently for the last 2 years.
 As such, I have missed dearly the rise of the Semi-conductor and tech sector.
 I do read reports now and then, however my angle of view was narrow - I only read certain headlines which drew my interest and on those companies which I have vested interest in.
 With that, the bandwagon passes me by without my realizing!

-Just to sidetrack a little... being able to identify value / projected good-earning stocks is one thing, identifying ignited value stocks is another.
-Watch the ignited ones rocket and hold on tight.
+Being able to identify value / projected good-earning stocks is one thing, identifying ignited value stocks is another.
+Watch the ignited ones rocket and do hold on tight.

 (Creative tech just ignited like fireworks.
 However, I am not quite sure how sustainable is the new 3D audio frenzy.)